bsvdoom/rpi-digital-photo-frame/README.md

-Raspberry Pi Zero W Picture Frame
+Raspberry Pi Picture Frame
 =======================

-Instructions on how to turn a pi zero w system into a digital picture frame.
+Instructions on how to turn a raspberry pi  into a digital picture frame.

 ***************************************************